Represented a concrete company on claims for unpaid invoices and foreclosure of a mechanic’s lien.

 Represented an investment manager of fund-of-funds in a joint SEC and North Carolina attorney investigation into possible violations of pay-to-play rules and the use of placement agents.

-Ed serves as a trusted advisor and counsel to businesses and entrepreneurs across a broad range of industries including banking, wealth management, professional services, construction, and real estate.
-Clients trust him to help them resolve their commercial and civil disputes involving contracts, business torts, lenders’ and creditors’ rights, foreclosures, partnership disputes, and executive employment issues.
-Ed also represents companies, not-for-profit corporations, religious institutions, and senior executives in connection with internal and regulatory-driven investigations relating to allegations of financial misconduct.
+Clients trust him to help them resolve their commercial and civil disputes involving contracts, business torts, lenders’ and creditors’ rights, secured transactions, securities, partnership disputes, and executive employment issues.
+Ed also represents companies and senior executives, as well as religious and not-for-profit corporations, in connection with internal and regulatory-driven investigations relating to allegations of financial misconduct.

 Ed is a fierce advocate for clients both in and out of the courtroom, with experience litigating matters before state, federal, and appellate courts.
 He advises on legal issues that affect a business’s day-to-day operations and long-term plans.
 This broad experience enables Ed to serve as outside general counsel for numerous clients.